 Apple has stopped signing on iOS 14.8 which means you can’t drop your phone’s software back in an attempt to improve its performance.

 You can’t downgrade back to iOS 14.7.1, iOS 14.7, iOS 14.6, iOS 14.5.1, iOS 14.5, iOS 14.4.2, iOS 14.4.1, iOS 14.4, iOS 14.3, iOS 14.2, iOS 14.1, iOS 14.0.1, iOS 14.0 or iOS 13 either.

 So if you’re having a good experience on iOS 14.8 or below, you should approach iOS 14.8.1 with caution.
 Once you make the jump up, there’s no going back.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

-Again, the iOS 14.7.1 update is a very small upgrade.
-It brings a fix for an issue where iPhone models with Touch ID couldn’t unlock a paired Apple Watch using the Unlock with iPhone feature.
-It also delivers a new security patch and you can read all about it over on Apple’s security site.
+If you missed iOS 14.7.1, you’ll get its changes with iOS 14.8.1. iOS 14.7.1 brought a fix for an issue where iPhone models with Touch ID couldn’t unlock a paired Apple Watch using the Unlock with iPhone feature.
+It also delivered a new security patch and you can read all about it over on Apple’s security site.

 Highlights from iOS 14.7 included upgrades to the Weather app, Apple Card experience, and the Podcasts app.
 If you want to learn more about these changes, head on over to our walkthrough.